 “At least you get to retire in a couple of years.”

-Jason noticed his father appeared reflective, and he tried to align himself with his father’s perspective.
-He sensed himself on the same path, but wondered where it was heading for him.
+Jason looked over at his father and noticed that he was looking ahead in deep reflection.
+He looked in the same direction and found himself on the same path as his father, but sensed it would not lead to the same destination.
 “You know, I hear some people are saying that we may be at the end of history because history is all about conflict, and now the last big world conflict is over, there will be no more history, or at least history as we know it.
-Do you really think it’s going to be like that?”
+Do you think it’s really going to be like that?”

-Father leaned back some more as he appeared to recall a new memory.
+Father leaned back as he appeared to recall a new memory.
 “You know, I was just talking to one of my friends in the aerospace industry.
 He was telling me about this big meeting his company just had.
-Everybody was there, board of directors, main stockholders, upper management, all these East Coast types, and they were all trying to replan their strategy for the post Cold War era or something like that.
-Anyways, the CEO gives some big speech about how they’re going to change the focus of the company to meet the challenges of the new world politics.
+Everybody was there, board of directors, main stockholders, upper management, all these East Coast types, and they were all trying to re-plan their strategy for the post Cold War era or something like that.
+Anyway, the CEO gives some big speech about how they’re going to change the focus of the company to meet the challenges of the new world politics.
 One of the lifers with the company asked what that meant exactly since their whole business was about was making aerospace equipment for the defense of the country.
 Well the CEO said to him that they will be in the business of making the one thing they have always been in the business of making, money.”
 Father laughed as if he just told the punchline of a joke.
-“As long as there is a dollar to be made, someone is going to try to make it.
-That’s what drives things.”
+“Everything comes down to that, and for some people it’s the only thing that matters in their lives.”

 “Yeah, they sure do like to keep everybody in the dark.”